thi-ng/blog/2016/20160105-evolutionary-failures.md

 For the last two images two other special layers were introduced: One using a hardcoded SDF to the edges of randomized & subdivided [icosahedron](https://en.wikipedia.org/wiki/Icosahedron) mesh constellations.
-The other is a “meta layer” intersecting all other layers and uses an SDF to a random spline path.
+The other is a "meta layer" intersecting all other layers and uses an SDF to a random spline path.

-To dial down the possibly too “organic” aesthetic for the HOLO project, another variation on this theme was to use randomly bred Cellular Automata instead of SDFs to fill the voxel space and also skip computing the isosurface, creating an altogether more crystalline aesthetic…
+To dial down the possibly too "organic" aesthetic for the HOLO project, another variation on this theme was to use randomly bred Cellular Automata instead of SDFs to fill the voxel space and also skip computing the isosurface, creating an altogether more crystalline aesthetic…

-As indicated by the title of this article, repetitive failure is the core principle of any evolutionary process, and so too in our (somewhat evolutionary) design process, all these experiments discussed so far didn’t pass the ultimate fitness function of this project.
+As indicated by the title of this article, repetitive failure is the core principle of any evolutionary process, and so too in our (somewhat evolutionary) design process, all these experiments discussed so far didn't pass the ultimate fitness function of this project.
 My sincere thanks go out to the HOLO team though, who proved to be super supportive during all stages!!!
 Thank you, thank you, guys!